MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

     ![Open Lamna Healthcare Portal](./IMAGES/Lab02/L2P146.png)

-1. [] You should see the Health Bot “Let’s Chat” button in the lower right-hand corner of the screen.
+1. [] You should see the Health Bot **Let’s Chat** button in the lower right-hand corner of the screen.
 This means the chat widget was successfully embedded into the Customer Self-service portal.

     ![Graphical user interface, website Description automatically generated](./IMAGES/Lab02/L2P147.png)

-1. [] When you the select chat widget, bot will trigger a welcome scenario message we created and set as the default welcome message **(MCH_PatientServiceWelcome)**.
+1. [] When you the select the chat widget, the bot will trigger the welcome scenario message we created and set as the default welcome message **(MCH_PatientServiceWelcome)**.

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab02/L2P148.png)

     > [!ALERT] Note: Omnichannel for Customer Chat Widget will work only when you see the presence status is enabled.
 There should be a splash loading screen that goes through multiple steps and then displays the status indicator as available once loaded.
-(Status is enabled when green with checkmark in circle**)**
+(Status is enabled when the green circle with the checkmark appears)

 1. [] To verify the presence status, navigate back to **Power Apps** and open **Customer Service Workspace.**